mirkzx04/Positional_Convolution_Experts/README.md

 For simplicity, let's analyze a single layer; all other layers repeat in the same structure.

 We have 3 main components:
-1. **PatchExtractor**: The patch extractor takes the feature map as input and splits it into $ P $ patches of size $ N \times N $, enriching the channel dimension with the absolute position of the patch and relative pixel positions, obtaining a matrix $ [B, P, C+4, H, W] $
+1. **PatchExtractor**: The patch extractor takes the feature map as input and splits it into $P$ patches of size $N \times N$, enriching the channel dimension with the absolute position of the patch and relative pixel positions, obtaining a matrix $[B, P, C+4, H, W]$

-2. **Router**: The router takes the matrix $ [B, P, 8, H, W] $.
-SPP (Spatial Pyramid Pooling) is applied to this matrix to obtain a vector $ [num\_experts, 8] $.
+2. **Router**: The router takes the matrix $[B, P, 8, H, W]$.
+SPP (Spatial Pyramid Pooling) is applied to this matrix to obtain a vector $[num\_experts, 8]$.
 This vector is used to find similarity between it and the router keys through CosineSimilarity, to which softmax is applied to obtain expert weights.
 Each expert has a score (the softmax weight) for each patch.
 Thanks to an adaptive threshold based on how confident the router feels about its prediction, some experts are discarded (the more confident the router is with its choice, the lower the threshold will be).

     *(N.B.
-Before the router can take $ [B, P, 8, H, W] $, a convolution is applied to $ [B, P, C+4, H, W] $ to bring the channel to 8)*
+Before the router can take $[B, P, 8, H, W]$, a convolution is applied to $[B, P, C+4, H, W]$ to bring the channel to 8)*

 3. **Convolutional Expert**: Takes the patch dedicated to it and applies the following operations: *Conv2d -> BatchNorm2d -> ReLU -> Dropout* twice in total (A ResNet block)